Riding the 81

 Start at the historic site that’s closest to you!
 If you’re traveling outbound on the 83 route, click “Next” to follow along.
 If you’re traveling inbound, click “Previous.”

-This small yellow brick church, topped with a traditional orthodox onion dome, served as a spiritual home for Pittsburgh's Syrian, Lebanese, and Palestinian communities from 1917 to 1959.
-It was during this time that August Wilson, who wrote the famous "Pittsburgh Cycle," frequently…
+This small, yellow brick church, topped with a traditional orthodox onion dome, served as a spiritual home for Pittsburgh's Syrian, Lebanese, and Palestinian communities from 1917 to 1959.
+It was during this time that August Wilson, who wrote the famous "Pittsburgh Cycle," frequently spent time on…

 View Story | Show on Map